mkobaly/esdeploy/readme.md

 that represents the change.
 Best practices suggest those files should be checked into source control allowing for repeatable versioning of your
 Elastic Search backend across all environments (development, staging, production)

+There is also an option to seed Elasticsearch with data as well.
+(See seeding data below)

 ## Conventions
 - Scripts are only applied once and never run a second time.
 - Scripts are run in the order they are represented on disk (sorted alphabetically).